raspberrypilearning/astro-pi-flight-case/en/step_13.md

-## Connecting wires to the button terminals
+## Connect wires to the button terminals

 First, you will connect your ground loop to the buttons.